-If you have questions and/or need help completing this form, please call 877-829-5500.
+Phone help, If you have questions and/or need help completing this form, call 877-829-5500.
 This toll-free telephone service is available Monday through Friday.

-Internet

-You can access the IRS website 24 hours a day, 7 days a week, at IRS.gov to:
+Internet, You can access the IRS website 24 hours a day, 7 days a week, at IRS.gov to do the following.

-- Download forms and publications. - Order IRS products online. - Research your tax questions online. - Search publications online by topic or keyword. - Use the online Internal Revenue Code (IRC), Regulations, or other official guidance. - View Internal Revenue Bulletins (IRBs) published in the last few years. - Sign up to receive local and national tax news by email.
-To subscribe, visit IRS.gov/Charities.
+- Download forms and publications. - · Order IRS products online. - Research your tax questions online. - Search publications online by topic and keyword. - Use online Internal Revenue Code (IRC), Regulations, or other official guidance. - View Internal Revenue Bulletins (IRBs) published in the last years. - Sign up to receive local and national tax news by email.
+To subscribe, go to IRS.gov/Charities.